The Amazonian Rainforests are on Fire!

 photo above: Locations of fires, marked in orange, which were detected by MODIS from August 15 to August 22, 2019

 The Nando and Elsa Peretti Foundation informs potential applicants that it will not accept new project proposals until December 2020.

 This suspension is due to the decision taken by the President and the Board to commit the Foundation's resources to the environmental emergency of Amazonia as a priority, approving a three-year project that will be implemented by the No Peace Without Justice association in collaboration with several pan-Amazonia partners.

-The innovative new project by No Peace Without Justice (NPWJ) brings years of experience seeking justice for victims of war crimes, crimes against humanity and genocide to a new client: the Amazon.
-The goals of the project are significant and a potential game-changer: they seek to address climate change and degradation of the Amazon through the lens of fighting impunity.
-The damage to the Amazon is not being done by accident: it is the result of deliberate choices that the benefits to those doing the damage outweigh the costs.
-This project seeks to reverse that calculation by realigning the scales, by holding violators to account for their actions.
-NPWJ will canvass and activate different accountability options ranging from criminal justice, through civil justice involving fines, reparations, and embarrassment at the national, regional and international levels.
-NPWJ will seek to change the perspectives decision-makers around the world, to encourage them to say enough: this must stop and responsibility must be placed in the laps of those who would seek power and riches at the cost of the Amazon and its people.
+The goals of the project are significant and a potential game-changer: they seek to address climate change and degradation of the Amazon through the lens of accountability.
+The damage to the Amazon is not being done by accident: much of the devastation is a result of deliberate choices and policies that can be reversed through shining a light on them.
+This project seeks to support that process through canvassing and activating different accountability options at the national, regional and international levels.
+NPWJ will seek to change the perspectives decision-makers around the world, to encourage them to say enough: this must stop and responsibility must be uncovered so that practices and policies can benefit, rather than harm, the Amazon and its people.

 This project is of strategic importance to the Foundation.

 We are convinced that this is an effective way to concretely contribute to countering serious violations of human rights and the destruction of the natural resources of our planet.

 We invite you to follow the developments of this new, important commitment and we thank you for your support.